scollier/SATraining/configKubernetes.md

 * edit `/etc/kubernetes/proxy` to appear as below.

 ```
-# How the proxy find the apiserver
+# How the proxy finds the apiserver
 KUBE_PROXY_ARGS="--master=http://MASTER_PRIV_IP_ADDR:8080"
 ```